 When this icon is displayed, type a power-on password or a supervisor password.

 When this icon is displayed, type a user hard disk password.
 To type a master hard disk password, press F1.
-When the icon changes to type the master hard disk password
+When the icon changes to

-Note: To return to the icon press F1 again
+Note: To return to the icon , press F1 again.

 Power-on password